openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `vct`: REQUIRED.
 String as defined in (#server_metadata_sd_jwt_vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
+It MUST only be present if the `format` claim is present.
+It MUST not be present otherwise.
 * `claims`: OPTIONAL.
 An object as defined in (#server_metadata_sd_jwt_vc).

 The following is a non-normative example of an authorization details object with Credential format `vc+sd-jwt`.